kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/menu/README.md

 </section>
 ```

-Any valid CSS selector should work but note the selector will only be applied to elements contained within the slide section.
+Any valid CSS selector should work, but note that the selector will only be applied to elements contained within the slide section.
 You could use the `'h1'` selector to only use level 1 headings or `'p'` to use the first paragraph element.
 For example, `titleSelector: 'p.lead'` would be used like this...

 ```html
 <section>